unik-name/help-unikname/docs/.vuepress/md-templates/unc-registering-process-start.partial.md

 | `MyCompany`     |  The @unikname you want to show to your users           |
 | `https://www.mycompany.com`     | The URL of your website you have declared with the Unikname Team.<br/>**:warning: The URL verification will fail if your try with another URL.**  |

-You can check you information by searching for you organization @unikname in the [https://explorer.uns.network](UNS Explorer).
+You can check you information by looking for your organization @unikname in the [UNS Network Explorer](https://explorer.uns.network).